exercism/go/concepts/interfaces/about.md

 }
 ```

-Instead of the repeating the method signatures for `Read` and `Close` to define `ReadCloser`, the interface defintion makes us of the existing definitions for `Reader` and `Closer`.
+Instead of the repeating the method signatures for `Read` and `Close` to define `ReadCloser`, the interface definition makes us of the existing definitions for `Reader` and `Closer`.

 ## Empty interface